 |Slots No: 5, 6, 11, 12, 17, 18, 23 and 24 for Y phase|

 |Slots No: 3, 4, 9, 10, 15, 16, 21 and 22 for B phase|

-Integral Slot and Fractional Slot WindingWhen the number of slots per pole per phase is an integer, the winding is the integer slot winding but when the number slots per pole per phase is fractional number the winding is referred as fractional slot winding.
-Fractional slot winding is practicable only with double layered winding.
-It limits the number of parallel circuit available, because phase group under several poles must be connected in series before a unit is formed and the widening respects the pattern to give second unit that can be put in parallel with the first.
+Integral Slot and Fractional Slot WindingWhen the number of slots per pole per phase is an integer, the winding is the integer slot winding but when the number slots per pole per phase is fractional number the winding we refer as fractional slot winding.
+Fractional slot winding is practicable only with the double layered winding.
+It limits the number of parallel circuits available because phase group under several poles must be connected in series before a unit is formed and the widening respects the pattern to give the second unit that can be put in parallel with the first.

 |S||SAURABH YADAV commented on 10/03/2018|